-CREDIT: 1HOURS PER WEEK: 2.5 + 4 online labsGRADE(S): 9 - 12LENGTH: Full Year
+CREDIT: 1 HOURS PER WEEK: 2.5 + 4 online labs

 The core biology curriculum is designed to present an examination of the living world and related societal issues.
 Emphasis is placed on the scientific process, cells and cell processes, and the continuity and unity of life, including lab simulations.
 The course will include the characteristics and organization of life from the biosphere to the atom.
 This includes DNA, biochemistry, genetics, cell division, homeostasis and related processes.
 Honors Biology is a fast-paced, rigorous course in which the student is expected to be highly motivated to achieve at an honors level.
-Honors Biology investigates biological organization starting at a molecular level and culminating with living organisms and their inter-relationships.
+Honors Biology investigates biological organization starting at a molecular level and culminating with living organisms and their interrelationships.
 This course differs from Biology in depth, pace, and lab simulations.
 Note: Students receiving credit for Honors Biology and may not take Biology for credit.